top of page

 In 1996, word came that Camp Beechwood was closing.
 Girl Scout officials said they already had other camps and couldn’t afford to keep them all open.
 A shortage of adult leaders in Scout programs was also cited.

 Because of the amount of vandalism here as of the fall of 2018, the town of Sodus increased security on the premises to hopefully curb the vandalism.
-Despite all of this, the park itself is quite beautiful, lush with greenery and tall towering trees, bordering Lake Ontario.
-Camp Beechwood is a great area to explore; it is almost completely flat, making it an easy walk.
+Despite all of this, the park itself is pretty beautiful, lush with greenery and tall, towering trees, bordering Lake Ontario.
+Camp Beechwood is a great area to explore; it is almost entirely flat, making it an easy walk.
 Yes, they currently have security cameras on the property.

 There are two parking lots to access the camp.
 I recommend taking the one on the west side near the caretaker's home.
 You will know you are here when you see this abandoned building next to the parking lot.
 The parking lot is also across the street from an old schoolhouse converted into a Country Store.

-The trail into the camp is at the north end of this parking lot, and it's hard to miss.
+The trail into Camp Beachwood is at the north end of this parking lot, and it's hard to miss.
 Here's what the trail looks like.

 Things to remember if you do come here: